ICT381/ict381-lab-notes/LAB_4B.md

    pip install gunicorn
    ```

-2. Run the staycationX application using gunicorn.
+2. Run the StaycationX application using gunicorn.

    ```bash
    gunicorn --bind :5000 -m 007 -e FLASK_ENV=development --workers 3 "app:create_app()"
    ```

-3. To access the staycationX application, open a web browser and enter the public IP address of the EC2 instance followed by port `5000`.
+3. To access the StaycationX application, open a web browser and enter the public IP address of the EC2 instance followed by port `5000`.

    You should get the following sample screenshot.